-Study of how language develops from prelingual to productive language with stress on the effect of the culture and the ramifications for learning.
-Prerequisite: PSYC 101 or consent of instructor and criminal background check may be required.
-(8 hours observation required.)
+Study of how language develops from pre-lingual to productive language with stress on the effect of the culture and the ramifications for learning.
+Students will become aware of how language sets the stage for total development and become familiar with modes and techniques of fostering growth individually and in group settings using developmentally appropriate practices in the areas of speaking, listening, writing and reading.
 Prerequisite: Placement into ENGL 121.
 [C]